EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 * Consistent post-incident review process including live telemetry data.
 * One click amendments to scheduled on-call rota for team members.

+{% hint style='tip' %}
+Digital Platform Teams aren't the owner of an organisation's incident response process, but they will often have to automate and engineer solutions to help the incident response process achieve better results for their both service team's and their own incidents.
+{% endhint %}

 ### Services Catalogue

 * List all Digital Services and their owning teams, in a publicly available catalogue.